kirame09/sparkpost-api-documentation/services/suppression-list.md

 In addition to the customer-specific exclusion list, Message Systems maintains a global suppression list across all customers.

-**Note: SparkPost supports a suppression list of up to 1,000,000 entries.
-It is therefore a good idea to periodically update your own database with recent suppressions and then purge the list in SparkPost.
-If you use the [SparkPost recipient list capability](recipient-lists), your lists should also be maintained in a similar manner.**
+## Recipient Database Maintenance

+**When initially configuring your SparkPost account, we *strongly recommend* you import any suppression list you have from any previous service to avoid incorrectly sending mail to unsubscribed/invalid recipients.**

+**SparkPost supports bulk importing or manually adding up to 1,000,000 suppression list entries.**

+It is also good practice to maintain your own recipient database by unsubscribing or removing recipients based on the bounce, unsubscribe and spam complaint events provided by SparkPost.
+These events are available from [webhooks](webhooks), [message events](message-events) and your suppression list.
+A 24-hour time-windowed suppression list search [as outlined below](#suppression-list-search-get) is useful here.

 ## Using Postman